Postgraduate Master's Loan

 You can get a Postgraduate Master’s Loan if all of the following apply:

 - You're a UK national or have ‘settled status’, so there are no restrictions on how long you can stay.

 - You normally live in England and didn’t move there just to study.

 - You’ve been living in the UK, the Channel Islands or Isle of Man for 3 years prior to the first day of the first academic year of your course.*

-You may also be eligible if all the following apply:
+You may also be eligible in the following scenario:

-- You’ve normally lived in the European Economic Area or Switzerland during the 3 years prior to the first day of the first academic year of your course.*
+- You're an EU national or the family member of an EU national who has lived in the European Economic Area (EEA) or Switzerland during the 3 years prior to the first day of the first academic year of your course.*

 The following people may also be eligible, subject to guidance: